AlexCerullo/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Computer Engineer
     text: >
-      I'm a sophomore at the University of Illinois at Urbana-Champaign, passionate about problem-solving and innovation.
-I enjoy taking on challenges and finding creative solutions, whether in the classroom or through personal projects.
+      I'm a sophomore passionate about problem-solving and innovation.
+I enjoy taking on challenges and finding creative solutions.
 When I'm not studying, you can find me exploring new technologies and improving my skills.
     actions:
       - label: Get started
         altText: ''